oyindonesia/external-api-docs/source/index.html.md

 # Static VA Generator

-Static VA Generator API allow you to create single unique VA number as payment instrument between your company and your users.
+Static VA Generator API allows you to create a unique VA number as a payment method for your customers..

+### API Base URL

+Currently API static VA generator is only available in our Production Environment: `https://partner.oyindonesia.com` (Staging Environment will be available soon)

 ## VA Generator